Talent management & RISE agency

 We do have work descriptions and we have signed agreements, but this does not help if the persons decides to steal the money.

 1. I believe that the first issue is the mind-set.
-The report needs to address what went through the mind-set of Ramses and Lionel when they agreed to take the money and destroy the programme.
+The report needs to address what went through the mind-set of the two team-leaders during 2022 when they agreed to take the money and destroy the programme.
 Why did the decide to sacrifice a long-term opportunity that would serve both them and others in Liberia.

 2. Second is the security, the report must address what can be done to prevent the theft, even if the mind-set is stealing.